 How do checkbook IRAs work?

-- Your IRA forms an LLC and is the only (single) member of that LLC
+- Your IRA forms a limited liability company (LLC) and is the only (single) member of that LLC

 - The LLC has the benefit of liability protection, comparable to that of a corporation

 - The IRA owner (you) becomes acting manager of the LLC

 - The LLC opens a bank account in its name and funds are deposited into the account from the IRA

 - As manager, you are able to write checks out of the account to acquire investments